uos-dmlab/Structured-Data-Augmentation/README.md

 ## BAMT-GAN_V2:  A Balanced Data Augmentation Techniqe for Tabular Data

 The BAMT-GAN_V2.ipynb is a Jupyter notebook providing an example of training the BAMTGAN_V2 model.
-This example includes training on various datasets including Adult, Bank, Car, Churn, Credit-Screening, Diabetes, Online, and Tox21.
+This version includes training on various datasets including Adult, Bank, Car, Churn, Credit-Screening, Diabetes, Online, and Tox21 datasets.

 paper : Not Yet Published